libero/community/doc/adr/0005-discovery-documents.md

 A timebox helps limiting analysis time to favor prototyping and actual implementation.

-Replenishment meetings are a possibility for choosing the lenght of the timeboxes.
+Replenishment meetings are a possibility for choosing the length of the timeboxes.

 Timeboxes are measured in calendar time so they need to take into account the percentage of time that is allocated to other tasks from the people that work on the discovery.